dwyl/cid/README.md

 into our app that will _verify_ records created by any device to allow an _effortless_ distributed/decentralised system.

-If this may all sound "esoteric" if you have not yet built an "offline-first" application.
+This may all sound "esoteric" if you have not yet built an "offline-first" application.
 Our hope is that this `README.md` will _clarify_ our _reasoning_ for "_reinventing the wheel_".